juan267/build-api/README.md

 that we plan for the future and properly namespace our documentation and work under V1 namespace.
 ## Releases
 **Note about testing:** *Tests, especially while building an API are NOT optional or nice to have.
-In general, an untested app is not worth living ;) Due to the  time constraints and complexity of this challenge we are making testing as a release.
-In the real world, we would either TDD or the least of it we would write tests as we write code in small increments.
-Please keep in mind that this doesn't make testing less important or a second class citizen, but we are choosing what to focus on in this challenge.
-Realease 4 is testing the app and even if you don't get to it in time, we would highly recommend that you do it on your own time. *
+In general, an untested app is not worth living ;) Today, we're going to try to TDD our way through this app.
+We've already written the model tests for you in `spec/models/`, your job is to write controller tests for the app as you go in `spec/controllers/`.
+Your workflow for this project should look like this:

+    1. Decide which endpoint you want to write.
+    2. Add a section in the README describing the behavior of that endpoint.
+    3. Write the simplest failing test you can think of for that endpoint.
+    4. See the test fail.
+    5. Write code to make that test pass.
+    6. return to step 3.
+If there is nothing else you can test on that endpoint, return to step 1.

 ### Release 0: Documentation
 Designing an API starts with documentation.
 Without proper and detailed documentation an API would not be dependable.
 What should you include?
 Let's follow [Twitter's REST API](https://dev.twitter.com/docs/api/1.1) model.